-Prospective counselor will become “Counselor Candidate” after successfully completing “School Experience and Psychological Counselor Assistantship-I and II.”
-They are placed in partner schools with chosen mentor counselors for their full-time counseling practice.
-During this semester, prospective teachers will gradually assume the responsibilities of a school counselor.
-They are required to assume the full time responsibility of a psychological counselor for at least five weeks, preferably during the second half of the semester.
-The mentor counselor and faculty member of the course will regularly observe the performance of candidate counselors and provide them with formative feedback to help them grow as professional counselors.
+Prospective teachers become “Teacher Candidate” after successfully completing “School Experience and Teacher Assistantship I and II.”
+They are placed in classrooms with chosen mentor teachers for their full-time teaching practice.
+During this semester, prospective teachers will gradually assume the responsibilities of a teacher.
+They are required to teach full time for at least five weeks, preferably during the second half of this semester.
+The mentor teachers and clinical faculty will regularly observe the performance of prospective teachers and provide them with formative feedback to help them grow as professional teachers.

 EDS 404 Scientific Research Experience II

-After successfully completing “Psychological Counselor Candidacy and Counseling Practices-1,” “Candidate Counselors” will be again placed full-time in a different school with a different mentor counselor.
-This is the last supervised experience in the education of the prospective counselors.
-After this semester, they will graduate and become professional “Psychological Counselors.”
-For candidate counselors, reaching this semester means that they have successfully completed all the required courses and practices of their education program.
-In this last semester, they are required to gradually take the full responsibility of a counselor for at least seven weeks.
-The mentor counselors and the faculty of the course will regularly observe the performance of prospective counselors and provide them with formative feedback to help them grow as professional counselors.
+After successfully completing “Teaching Practice and Teacher Candidacy I,” “Candidate Teachers” will be further placed full-time in a different school with a different mentor teacher.
+This is the last supervised experience in the teacher education of the prospective teachers, and after this semester, they will graduate and become professional “teachers.”
+For prospective teachers, reaching this semester means that they have successfully completed all the required courses and practices of their teacher education program.
+In this last semester, they are required to gradually take the full responsibility of teaching for at least seven weeks.
+The mentor teachers and clinical faculty will regularly observe the performance of prospective teachers and provide them with formative feedback to help them grow as professional teachers.